 The Council formed a Local Asset Backed Vehicle (LABV) company, Breckland Bridge, with the Land Group (Breckland) Ltd. Group accounts are prepared for this company and more information can be found in the Group Accounts section of these accounts.
 The interest rate on the working capital loan to Breckland Bridge of £117k was reduced from 12.5% to 0% with effect from 1 April 2022.
-The loan would therefore now be classed as a soft loan.
-The effect of this change has been assessed and the financial impact of the interest rate reduction is deemed to be immaterial, therefore no adjustments have been made to the Council's accounts to reflect this change.
+The interest on all the loans to Breckland Bridge in respect of the Colkirk scheme was paused from 1 January 2025.
+These loans would therefore now be classed as soft loans.
+The effect of these changes have been assessed and the financial impact is deemed to be immaterial, therefore no adjustments have been made to the Council's accounts to reflect these changes.